NehaSancheti8804/ai-chatbot/README.md

 # ai-chatbot
-This project is a beginner project in HTML, CSS and Javascript where using OpenAI, a fully functioning AI Chatbot is created.
+This project is in HTML, CSS and Javascript where using OpenAI, a fully functioning AI Chatbot is created.

 To make the AI chatbot work, download the files to your local computer.
 Then, open the script.js file and add your own secret API Key.
 The API key can be found by generating it using the OpenAI Platform.
 You are required to have an OpenAI account to be able to generate a secret API key.